Learn Electronics Resistors

 Resistors in parallel decreases their total resistance:

 Since we need to place resistors in parallel in our project, for this example, to make an equivalent resistance of 63Ω, we should start off with what we know.
 We know that we need an equivalent resistance value of 63Ω.
 We also know that we have on-hand one 100Ω resistor, one 200Ω resistor, and one 1kΩ resistor.
 Let’s go ahead and see what happens if we use all three in parallel with each other what their equivalent resistance will be.
 We know that it will be a value below 100Ω, because that’s the smallest value of all our resistors.
-For the formula for resistors in parallel below, the RT will stand for “total resistance” or the equivalent resistance.
-Remember, we’re looking to get an RT value of around 63Ω.
+For the formula for resistors in parallel below, the Req will stand the equivalent resistance.
+Remember, we’re looking to get an Req value of around 63Ω.
 R1, R2, and R3 will represent the three resistors we have on-hand.
 Let’s hope and pray this works!

 \begin{equation}

-\frac{1}{R_T} = \frac{1}{R_1} + \frac{1}{R_2} + \frac{1}{R_3}
+\frac{1}{R_{eq}} = \frac{1}{R_1} + \frac{1}{R_2} + \frac{1}{R_3}

 \end{equation}